 Hepatic decompensation is associated with elevated serum bilirubin, reduced serum albumin and coagulation factors, ascites, peripheral edema, and hepatic encephalopathy.
 In severe hepatic failure, hemolytic anemia may occur because large amounts of copper derived from hepatocellular necrosis are released into the bloodstream.
 The association of hemolysis and liver disease makes Wilson's disease a likely diagnosis.

 The neurologic manifestations of Wilson's disease typically occur in patients in their early twenties, although the age of onset extends into the sixth decade of life.
 MRI and CT scans reveal damage in the basal ganglia and occasionally in the pons, medulla, thalamus, cerebellum, and subcortical areas.
 The three main movement disorders include dystonia, incoordination, and tremor.
 Dysarthria and dysphagia are common.
 In some patients, the clinical picture closely resembles that of Parkinson's disease.
-Dystonia can involve any part of the body ...
+Dystonia can involve any part of the body and ...